Trading Breaking News in Crypto: The Tesla Bombshell

 Approaching The Trade

-The first first question should always be, is the news good or bad?
+The first question should always be, is the news good or bad?
 If unsure, look to price action.
 If the instrument is trading higher on the news, it’s probably something that the market considers to be positive, and vice versa if prices are trading lower.

 The Tesla story is actually something that many people were speculating on as a potential reality, including none other than Michael Saylor—the CEO that was buying BTC for corporate treasuries before it was cool.
 In fact, the man behind Microstrategy’s bold move was even asked about it by Elon Musk on Twitter just months before.